 - with a total depth of coverage <= 10x

 - with a supporting reads count <= 10x

 - with a percent of supporting reads <= 15%

-- with validated annotation in the dbSNP database (i.e. at least with 2 evidences) that are not pathogenic (from the ClinicalSignificance field in dbSNP)
+- with validated annotation in the dbSNP database (i.e. at least with 2 evidences from the ClinVar field) that are not pathogenic (from the ClinicalSignificance field in dbSNP)

 - with an allele frequency > 1% (extracted from the dbSNP, the Exome Variant Server, 1000Genomes, ExAC...)